A call came from outside of his tent. It was Oreius, the centaur.

 Tumnus sipped and smiled, but it was a nervous smile.
 He enjoyed the dram, but he was still unsure about Aslan’s determination.

 Aslan interrupted again, “And the finish, somewhat spicy, wouldn’t you say?”

 “I would, sire.
 It is distinctly spicy.
 Perhaps even a sprinkling of mint, my lord.”

-Rising up from his throne, and moving with sturdy gracefulness to the somewhat reserved fawn, he lifted his paw and rested it upon Tumnus’ shoulder.
+Rising from his throne and moving to the somewhat reserved fawn with sturdy gracefulness, he lifted his paw and rested it upon Tumnus’ shoulder.

 “You have brought to me a fine Scotch, Tumnus,” he said and winked.
-“Indeed, you have discovered a Scotch of the Old Magic.”
+“Indeed, you have discovered a dram born of the Old Magic.”